anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 5. Read and acknowledge the consent agreement at the bottom of the page.
 6. Click **Save**.

 The push certificate expires every 365 days.
-The certificate is essential to connecting Intune to your Apple School Manager account, so you'll need to renew it yearly. <link to article>
+The certificate is neededto connect Intune to your Apple School Manager account, so you'll need to renew it yearly. <link to article>

 ## Configure MDM server tokens
 Sometimes referred to as a DEP token, the MDM server token lets Intune sync device details from Apple School Manager.
 These details inform Intune of the devices it needs to manage, and populate your inventory in the Intune for Education portal.